geocoder-php/GeocoderLaravel/README.md

     ],
 ```

-Finally, configure Geocoder for Laraver to use this store.
+Finally, configure Geocoder for Laravel to use this store.
 Edit
 `config/geocoder.php`:
 ```php
     "cache" => [